 The timely submittal of planned transmission-outage requests continues to be a prime objective.
 This affords ample time to review the impacts of transmission equipment outages and improve coordination with other planned transmission and generator outages.
 It also allows for the timely dissemination of outage information to market participants.
 Because out-of-service MTE facilities typically have a greater impact on operations than other equipment, resulting in differences in commitments and congestion, the early notification of MTE outages allows for improved coordination and advanced publishing of outage intentions and provides greater benefit to all entities involved.
 Through outage coordination, participating factors (e.g., forecasted system load, generation dispatch, transmission topology, and others) become apparent, and favorable opportunities submitting transmission outages in the short-term can become evident.
-Proposed metrics in 2016 will permit, and at times encourage, transmission owners to schedule transmission maintenance activities when favorable conditions exist.
+Proposed metrics in 2019 and 2020 will incentivize transmission owners to schedule transmission maintenance activities when favorable conditions exist.

 Early notification of transmission outages provides greater transparency to all entities and will have a positive impact on the ISO New England markets because all affected parties will be able to identify any resulting reliability and financial impacts sooner.
-The ISO, LCCs, and PTOs are mindful that outages associated with the significant transmission construction, maintenance, and obsolescence work expected to continue throughout 2015 and beyond must be planned and coordinated well in advance whenever possible.
+The ISO, LCCs, and PTOs are mindful that outages associated with the significant transmission construction, maintenance, and obsolescence work expected to continue must be planned and coordinated well in advance whenever possible.

 Continued cooperative efforts by the ISO, PTOs, and LCCs are expected to benefit system operations and the New England markets.
-The ISO plans to accomplish the following goals in 2016:
+The ISO plans to accomplish the following goals in 2019:

-- Goal: To continue to build on the benefits of long-term coordination, PTOs must face the challenge of planning, scheduling, and managing outage schedules further ahead of when the outages must take place for projects and transmission equipment maintenance determined to have impacts.
-This 90-day metric will measure transmission outages identified as containing one of the following: - o An MTE element - o An outage of at least 120 hours in duration - o An outage with a recall time of 48 hours or more - o An outage that contains an element identified to the ISO system restoration plan - o An outage that requires a generator to be restricted
+Goal: To continue to build on the benefits of long-term coordination, PTOs must face the challenge of planning, scheduling, and managing outage schedules further ahead of when the outages must take place for projects and transmission equipment maintenance determined to have impacts.
+This "90-day metric" goal will measure transmission outages identified as containing one of the following:

+- o An MTE element - \circ $\,$ An outage period of at least 120 hours in duration $\,$ - An outage with a recall time of 48 hours or more - An outage that contains an element identified to the ISO system restoration plan

+An outage that requires a generator to be restricted

 Periodically, repositioning generation and transmission outages may be necessary because of the priority held by unplanned outages, schedule conflicts, or anticipated adverse impacts; however, submitting transmission outages in advance is more efficient.
 This goal is to improve the planning and coordination of the transmission equipment outages identified to have an impact.
-The ISO's target is to increase the percentage of total requests submitted more than 90 days before the planned outage date to at least 55%.
+The ISO's target for 2019 is to maintain the percentage of total requests submitted more than 90 days before the planned outage date to 60% or higher.